dantrim/parquet-writer/docs/struct_types.rst

 Note that since the ``field_map_t`` convenience type is an alias of ``std::map``, the ordering of the column names (the keys of the ``std::map``) does not matter.
-The following instantiation of the ``field_map_t`` would lead to the same output as the above:
+The following instantiation of the ``field_map_t`` would lead to the same output written to file as the above:

 .. code-block:: cpp

-    // create the column name to data value mapping pw::field_map_t my_struct_data{
+    pw::field_map_t my_struct_data{
         {"field2", field2_data},
         {"field1", field1_data},